rust-lang/rust/text/0000-argument-lifetimes.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should we go further and eliminate the need for `for<'a>` notation as well?

-- Should we introduce a style lint for imposing a convention distinguishing between `impl` and `fn` lifetimes?
+- Should we introduce higher-ranked bounds automatically when using named lifetimes in e.g. an embedded `fn` type?